jbryan-76/dido.net/README.md

 The Dido framework is implemented in .NET 6.0 and consists of:
 - A Library containing the API, configuration models, and key data structures and utilities.
-- A Mediator Service which serves as a pseudo load balancer and which coordinates access to a pool of generic runner instances.
+- A Mediator Service which serves as a pseudo load balancer and which coordinates access to a pool of generic runner instances (available as a console app, OS service, or docker image).
-- Generic and identical Runner Service(s) that communicate with the host application (via the Library) and optional mediator instance to execute application code.
+- Generic and identical Runner Service(s) that communicate with the host application (via the Library) and optional mediator instance to execute application code (available as a console app, OS service, or docker image).

 Without a mediator nor runner, the Dido API degenerates to local execution, which is no different than executing code without using the framework.
-Alternatively exactly one runner can be used without a mediator for simple scenarios with limited or more predictable remote computing needs.
+Alternatively, exactly one runner can be used without a mediator for simple scenarios with limited or more predictable remote computing needs.
 Finally, a mediator can be used with one or more runners for more advanced or demanding distributed computing scenarios.

 Although a variety of different use cases are supported via appropriate configuration, the nominal functional operation is represented by the following sequence diagram: